 The management of capital and optimisation of capital structures remains a key focus for companies.
 This paper explores recent developments surrounding the taxation treatment of various capital management initiatives, including:

 - the decision in Mills and the implications for franked instruments

 - the implications of the decision in Consolidated Media Holdings

 - the status of the share buyback reforms.

 Simon is a Partner in the Financial Services Tax practice at EY, specialising in banking and capital markets.
-Simon has 18 years experience advising large corporates on a variety of tax issues, including capital management, capital raisings, mergers, acquisitions, disposals and the application of the tax consolidation regime.
+Simon has over 24 years’ experience advising large corporates on a variety of tax issues, including capital management, capital raisings, mergers, acquisitions, disposals and the application of the tax consolidation regime.
 He has also advised extensively on the application of the taxation of financial arrangements rules.